 August 17, 2016, Edition 1.1.
 Updated May 14, 2021.

 This tutorial is designed to introduce the preparation, modeling, and analysis of membrane-protein system with molecular dynamics (MD) using NAMD, VMD, and CHARMM-GUI.
 The system of interest will be the outer membrane phospholipase A from E. coli (OmpLA, PDB ID 1QD5, Snijder HJ, ..., Dijkstra BW, Nature, 401, 717, 1999).
 In a recent experimental study, the Fleming Lab (Johns Hopkins) used spontaneous folding of OmpLA into the membrane to design a hydrophobicity scale (Moon PC and Fleming KG, PNAS 108, 10174, 2011).
 Note: NAMD and VMD are developed at the NIH Center for Macromolecular Modeling hosted at the University of Illinois at Urbana-Champaign (http://www.ks.uiuc.edu).
-CHARMM-GUI is developed by the Im Lab at the University of Kansas (http://www.charmm-gui.org).
+CHARMM-GUI is developed by the Im Lab at the Lehigh University (http://www.charmm-gui.org).

 Estimated time to complete this tutorial is 1.5 hr.

 Outline: we will use the SCS computer cluster to model the systems.
 For info on the cluster see SCS Clusters

 Step 1: prepare membrane-OmpLA structure using CHARMM-GUI web-server;